 DO Have Consistent Habits

 Whether you’re a lawn care expert or a first-time landowner.
 In order to achieve that lush, barefoot-friendly lawn you’re looking for, you’ll need to keep up consistent lawn care habits.
 That means making sure to water and fertilize every week as recommended and to also appoint a designated friend or neighbor who can cover for you while you’re on vacation.
 Consistency is key.

 All of these responsibilities may feel like a lot.
 Remember that you don’t have to dedicate every waking hour to your lawn.
 We simply recommend that you consistently water, provide nutrients, and check for pests.
 That’s it!
 Pretty simple right?

 We Can Help!

 We want taking care of your lawn to be enjoyable and stress-free.
 If it’s too overwhelming, our team is always happy to help alleviate as much stress for you as we possibly can.
-We offer an easy 7-step lawn care program which covers basic fertilization, pest control and a variety of other special lawn care services.
+We offer an easy 7-step lawn care program that covers basic fertilization, pest control, and a variety of other special lawn care services.
 Don’t hesitate to reach out!